microup/vcache/README.md

 This project differs from the more well-known [go-cache](https://github.com/patrickmn/go-cache) in that it uses an intraface{} type key instead of a string key in its map structure, making cache management more flexible.

-Below this document you will find the performance test results and comparison with other libraries.
+Below this document you will find the performance test results and comparison with other libraries (include with generics).

 ## Where can this be used?